SantiagoNCarlos/qt6pi3b-32bits/README.md

-# Cross-compiling Qt 6 for the Raspberry Pi 3B (64-bit)
+# Cross-compiling Qt 6 for the Raspberry Pi 3B+ (32-bit)

 ## Preface

-This is a guide for cross-compiling Qt 6 for Raspberry Pi 3B (64-bit OS).
+This is a guide for cross-compiling Qt 6 for Raspberry Pi 3B+ (32-bit OS).
+For a 64-bit cross compiling, check out [1].
-To have a clean, defined, and reliable environment, I build Qt 6 using Docker.
-However, the build worked for me in a Virtual Machine, too.
-Just be sure to use a **Ubuntu 20.04 LTS (Focal Fossa)** VM if you don't use Docker since the build will fail with the latest Ubuntu version.
+This is a direct modification of [1], done by @kevin-strobel.
+I've just made some modifications and after a few tries it works!

-This guide is heavily inspired by [1] and [2].
+At the bottom I include a few steps on how to cross compile your project easily.

 ## Build